Term · Global Intangible Low-Taxed Income

 GILTI is part of the 2017 TCJA's broader international tax overhaul.
 Before TCJA, US shareholders of foreign corporations were generally taxed only on actual distributions (with some exceptions like Subpart F).
 GILTI changed this by requiring 10%+ US shareholders of CFCs to include their pro-rata share of certain foreign-corporation income annually, regardless of distribution.

 For wealth-tech, GILTI matters when a HNW or institutional customer has 10%+ ownership of a foreign corporation.
-The shareholder needs Form 8992 generated, the CFC's tested income computed (or supplied), the QBAI computed, and the resulting GILTI inclusion reported on Form 1040.
+The shareholder needs Form 8992 generated, the CFC's tested income computed (or supplied), and the resulting inclusion reported on Form 1040.
 The §962 election decision is itself complex and benefits from the FTC interaction analysis.

 The wealth-tech-relevant cohort is small but high-value: family offices with foreign-corporation interests, HNW households with international business holdings, certain expat families with offshore holding structures.
 Synthetic test data for these use cases is qualitatively different from the mass-affluent default — different account types, different forms, different per-corporation tracking.